Ly$\alpha$ emission as a sensitive probe of feedback-regulated LyC escape from dwarf galaxies: Results: Variation of Ly alpha signatures with different physical processes

 In this section, we aim to find a quantitative method to predict $\fesclyc$ based on all the Ly$\alpha$ parameters we investigated in \autoref{sssec:indicators}, for the stellar mass range of our simulated dwarf galaxies.
 We express LyC escape as a function of various line parameters

 We have tried multiple regression algorithms (linear model, decision trees, and random forest), and find that the random forest achieves the best results among these algorithms.
-We therefore use the random forest algorithm implemented in \textsc{SCIKIT-LEARN} to fit a regression function to our data for all individual LOS.
+We therefore use the random forest algorithm implemented in \textsc{SCIKIT-LEARN} to fit a single regression function to our data jointly for all three simulations and for all individual LOS.
+We do not set the maximum depth of the tree and normalize all the parameters.
 We employ 80\% of our data as a training set and reserve the remaining 20\% as a testing set.
-Our resulting fit has a rms error of about $\sim 0.05$ for the predicted $\fesclyc$, which means it gives a good representation of the training data.
+Our resulting fit has a rms error of about $\sim 0.02$ for the predicted $\fesclyc$, which means it gives a good representation of the training data.
 We next investigate the quality of our fit using the testing set and explore whether our fitted function from the individual LOS data applies to angle-averaged data.
 In \autoref{fig:pred_fesc} we show the predicted $\fesclyc$ versus actual $\fesclyc$ values.
 Blue points show the training set of individual LOS data, while orange points show the angle-averaged data.
 We find the regression function to provide reasonably accurate predictions for both the individual LOS and angle-averaged data.
-This demonstrates that for our simulations we can use the properties we have chosen as a proxy for the individual LOS LyC escape to infer the angle-averaged LyC escape if the individual LOS sample size is large enough.
+This demonstrates that (i) the connection between Ly$\alpha$ parameters and $\fesclyc$ is robust against varying the included simulated physics; (ii) for our simulations we can use the properties we have chosen as a proxy for the individual LOS LyC escape to infer the angle-averaged LyC escape if the individual LOS sample size is large enough.
+We also rank the importance of the parameters returned by random forest regression (see \citealt{Bluck20a, Bluck20b, Piotrowska22} for details).
+The relative importances of all six parameters are (ranked from important to unimportant): ($\bLAH$, 0.32), ($\fesclya$, 0.20), ($\fcen$, 0.20), ($\vsep$, 0.18), ($\sred$, 0.05), (R2B, 0.05).
+We see that $\bLAH$ is the most important one, with $\fesclya$, $\fcen$ and $\vsep$ as secondary predictive parameters.
+The remaining parameters $\sred$ and R2B are of low importance.